MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

    Context menu for a style rule, including **Copy declaration as JS** and **Copy all declarations as JS** commands
 :::image-end:::

-To learn more about viewing and changing CSS, navigate to [CSS reference](../../../css/reference.md).
+To learn more about viewing and changing CSS, navigate to [CSS reference][CssReference].

 ## Easier customization of User-Agent Client Hints